nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 4a.
 The appointment time clashes with the doctor's schedule

     * 4a1.
-User decides to reschedule to a different time.
+Receptionist decides to reschedule to a different time.
     * 4a2.
-User requests to reschedule to a different time.
+Receptionist requests to reschedule to a different time.
     * 4a3.
 PlannerMD updates the doctor's schedule which is reflected immediately.

       Use case ends.